 3 ways to use colours to help you learn music

-I use colour ALL THE TIME when learning music (ofc I don’t take crayons to my Bärenreiter scores - I go digital or make copies for this)
+I use colour ALL THE TIME when learning music (of course I don’t take crayons to my Bärenreiter scores - I go digital or make copies for this)

 I have synesthesia - that means words, letters, numbers, sound textures or music, has a colour they’re associated with, and it’s consistent.
 I know this doesn’t happen to everyone, so I will be providing my ideas on how someone who doesn’t experience this can use colour in music.